 Russell died in 1824 and his heirs sold Mt.
 Brilliant in 1863.
 The farm changed hands several times, until 1905 when it was purchased by James Ben Ali Haggin.
 The Haggin family owned the farm for the next 85 years, and it became a fixture in the Kentucky political and social scene in the 20th Century.

 In fact, it was at a political rally held near Russell Cave, which lays on the Mt.
 Brilliant property, that the infamous duel between abolitionist Cassius Clay and Samuel M. Brown took place.
 Clay, Henry Clay’s cousin, was saved by a stroke of astonishing fortune when the bullet aimed directly for his heart ricocheted off the silver-lined sheath of his Bowie knife.

 Mt.
 Brilliant was also well known for its beautiful gardens.
 Owner, Greg Goodman, has returned the gardens of Mt.
 Brilliant to their splendor.
-The gardens include a vineyard, a kitchen garden full of berries, herbs and vegetables, a formal English flower garden surrounding a pond, lines of dogwood trees and rose bushes, and a twisting and winding taxus maze.
+The gardens include a kitchen garden full of berries, herbs and vegetables, a formal English flower garden surrounding a pond, lines of dogwood trees and rose bushes, and a twisting and winding taxus maze.
 The gardens at Mt.
 Brilliant were recognized in 2002 by the American Society of Landscape Architects Design Awards.

 Several large parcels of land known as Poplar Hill and Old Lemons Mill parcels have been acquired and today, Mt.
 Brilliant sprawls over 1,300 acres of well-manicured grasses, lined with horse fences and dotted here and there by several newly, renovated barns and polo fields.